ggtracker/sc2reader/README.rst

 sc2reader is a python library for extracting information from various different Starcraft II resources.
-These resources currently include Replays, Maps, and Game Summaries; we will eventually include BNet profiles and possibly adapters to the more entrenched SCII sites like sc2ranks.
+These resources currently include Replays, Maps, and Game Summaries; we may eventually include BNet profiles and possibly adapters to the more entrenched SCII sites like sc2ranks.

 Our goal is to give anyone and everyone the power to construct their own